Jump to main content

 • interested interpreter education programs across the nation

-These interpreters and facilitators will be recruited using a snowball method of contact due to the complexity of finding and connecting with this particularly hard-to-serve population of learners and mentors who will be admitted and utilized in this professional development project.
+The interpreters and facilitators were recruited using a snowball method of contact, due to the complexity of finding and connecting with this particularly hard-to-serve population of learners and mentors who will be admitted and utilized in this professional development project.

 Years 1-2